 As mentioned, the LCA will not return an event when you change the application status.
-But when you change the execution mode - for example, from Primary to Backup - you will receive an EventChangeExecutionMode.
+But when Solution Control Server going to change your execution mode - for example, from Primary to Backup - you will receive an EventChangeExecutionMode.
 Unlike most events you receive in the Platform SDK, this event requires a response from your application.
 If the Management Layer does not know that your application is expecting to work in Primary mode, for example, it cannot rely on the stability of the Genesys environment.